Multiple operator integrals in non-separable von Neumann algebras: Introduction

 We should therefore take $Ta = \int_{\Sigma} P_2(\varphi_2(\cdot,\sigma))\,a\,P_1(\varphi_1(\cdot,\sigma))\,\rho(d\sigma)$ in \eqref{eq.uwcontgoal}.
-(Those familiar with the subject will recognize this as related to the Birman-Solomyak \cite{birmansolomyakDSOI1} definition of a DOI.
+(Those familiar with the subject will recognize this as related to the Birman--Solomyak \cite{birmansolomyakDSOI1} definition of a DOI.
 We elaborate on this in Section \ref{sec.otherdefs}.)
 For this to have any chance at making sense, we need to know at the very least that